Patrick Pass was named Head Coach of the Massachusetts Pirates on November 9, 2019. Pass became the third Head Coach in the history of the franchise.

 This is the second head coaching position for Pass.
 In 2012 he was named the Head Coach of the Boston Freedom Fighters, a professional developmental team in the National Spring Football League.
 In 2015 he was also a defensive backs coach for the Boston Renegades, a women’s team in the Women’s Football Alliance.

-ASSISTANT HEAD COACH & OFFENSIVE COORDINATOR
+ASSISTANT HEAD COACH & DEFENSIVE COORDINATOR/SECONDARY COACH

 Kizer, a product of Walsh University in North Canton, Ohio, signed with the New York Jets as an un-drafted free agent in 2007 and spent two seasons with the Montreal Alouettes of the Canadian Football League.
 After playing with the Green Bay Blizzard of the Indoor Football league in 2009, Kizer embarked on an eight-year career in the Arena Football League.